-In my previous post, I wrote all about why Chapada Diamantina National Park in Brazil is an absolute paradise for hikers.
-However, if hiking is not your cup of tea or you simply want to rest for a day or two between your hikes and do something different (which was our case), there are plenty of opportunities for that – stroll along the streets of the charismatic town of Lençois, swim with thousands of fish in Pratinha or be blown away by the view from Pai Inacio Mountain.
+Chapada Diamantina National Park in Brazil is an absolute paradise for hikers.
+However, if hiking is not your cup of tea or you simply want to rest for a day or two between your hikes and do something different, there are plenty of opportunities for that.
+For instance, you can explore the streets of the charismatic town of Lençois, swim with thousands of fish in Pratinha or marvel at the view from Pai Inacio Mountain.

-Check out our travel video showcasing the natural beauty of Pratinha and Pai Inacio mountain and the hikes to the spectacular Mixila and Fumacinha waterfalls:
+To get an idea about what to expect in Chapada Diamantina, check out our travel video showcasing the natural beauty of Pratinha and Pai Inacio mountain (as well as the hikes to the Mixila and Fumacinha waterfalls):

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.